-- 14.1 The Social Responsibility Code, which is part of the Gambling Commissions, Licensing Conditions and Codes of Practice, most recently published in January 2018 (effective from 4 April 2018) requires licensees to assess the local risks to the licensing objectives posed by their gambling operations at each of their premises, and have policies, procedures and control measures to mitigate those risks.
-Additionally, applicants have to undertake a local assessment when applying for a new or variation of a premises licence, to take account of significant changes in the local circumstances or when there are significant changes at the licensee's premises. - 14.2 Licensees should share their Risk Assessment with the Licensing Authority when applying for a premises licence or applying for a variation to existing licenced premises, or otherwise on request. - 14.3 The Licensing Authority is aware that there is no mandatory requirement to have a local area profile but recognises that one may offer a number of benefits.
-Should evidence be obtained to identify local risk areas then these will be reflected in a separate document and made available from the Public Protection Team and on the Council's website. - 14.4 Enquiries with relevant organisations have not revealed any data to suggest that there are any areas within the District that could be identified as a risk.
+Licensees should share their risk assessment with the Licensing Authority when applying for a premises licence or applying for a variation to existing licenced premises, or otherwise on request.
+The Licensing Authority is aware that there is no mandatory requirement to have a local area profile but recognises that one may offer a number of benefits.
+Should evidence be obtained to identify local risk areas then these will be reflected in a separate document and made available from the Public Protection Team and on the Council's website.
+Enquiries with relevant organisations have not revealed any data to suggest that there are any areas within the district that could be identified as a risk.

-15 Public Health and Gambling
+9.9 Public Health and Gambling

-- 15.1 The District Council will work with Norfolk County Council Public Health Team to support the national position of the Gambling Commission on the prevention of problem gambling 1, which the commission states should be a Public Health issue that is tackled in a comprehensive way alongside other public health issues like alcohol, drug misuse, or obesity, addressed by a range of organisations and agencies working co-operatively. - 15.2 Public Health's role is to focus on the prevention of harm to vulnerable people within Norfolk, and any health harms that can be caused, or exacerbated by gambling.
-North Norfolk District Council, as the Local authority, welcomes the support and assistance from Norfolk County Council to residents based in North Norfolk to support a move towards the prevention of health harms for individuals and communities being considered in the Gambling licensing process. - 15.3 Norfolk County Council can support North Norfolk District Council and the the Statement of principles, and, where appropriate, a Local profile that identifies the wider health harms relating to gambling that includes mental health, housing, community welfare and debt.
-All these areas are connected to poor health outcomes, not only for an individual, but for the surrounding family and the community.
+The District Council will work with Norfolk County Council Public Health Team to support the national position of the Gambling Commission on the prevention of problem gambling 1, which the commission states should be a public health issue that is tackled in a comprehensive way alongside other public health issues like alcohol, drug misuse, or obesity, addressed by a range of organisations and agencies working co-operatively.

-$^{1}\,\underline{\text{https://www.gamblingcommission.gov.uk/PDF/Gambling-related-harm-as-a-public-health-issue.pdf}}$
+Public Health's role is to focus on the prevention of harm to vulnerable people within Norfolk, and any health harms that can be caused, or exacerbated by gambling.
+North Norfolk District Council, as the Local authority, welcomes the support and assistance from Norfolk County Council to residents based in North Norfolk to support a move towards the prevention of health harms for individuals and communities being considered in the Gambling licensing process.

-16 Planning Permission / Building Regulations
+Norfolk County Council should support North Norfolk District Council and the Statement of principles, and, where appropriate, a Local profile that identifies the wider health harms relating to gambling that includes mental health, housing, community welfare and debt.
+All these areas are connected to poor health outcomes, not only for an individual, but for the surrounding family and the community; www.gamblingcommission.gov.uk/ PDF/Gambling-related-harm-as-a-public-health-issue.pdf

-- In determining applications the Licensing Authority will not take into consideration matters that are not related to gambling and the licensing objectives.
-An example would be, the likelihood of the applicant obtaining planning permission or building regulations approval for their proposal. - The Licensing Authority is aware that a premises licence, once it comes into effect, authorises premises to be used for gambling.
+9.10 Planning Permission / Building Regulations

-17 Duplication with other regulatory regimes
+In determining applications, the Licensing Authority will take into consideration only matters that are related to gambling and the licensing objectives.
+An example would be: the likelihood of the applicant obtaining planning permission or building regulations approval for their proposal.
+The Licensing Authority is aware that a premises licence, once it comes into effect, authorises premises to be used for gambling.

-17.1 This Licensing Authority seeks to avoid any duplication with other statutory/regulatory systems where possible, including planning as indicated above.
+9.11 Duplication with other regulatory regimes North Norfolk District Council seeks to avoid any duplication with other statutory/regulatory systems where possible, including planning as indicated above.